flora-atropa/excorzism/advent-of-code/2016/README.md

-# Advent of Code 2015
+# Advent of Code 2016

-This directory contains flora's solutions for the [AoC2015](https://adventofcode.com/2015)
+This directory contains flora's solutions for the [AoC2016](https://adventofcode.com/2016)

 ## Solved

--[x] Day 01
+-[ ] Day 01
 -[ ] Day 02
 -[ ] Day 03
 -[ ] Day 04